TAbdiukov/CCSP-Mnemonics/README.md

 ### Cloud types

 * On-prem - Your datacentre
-* Private - CSP only services you
+* Private - CSP only services you (CSP is your Sugar Baby) - Expensive.
 * Hybrid - Your infrastructure 🖤 CSP's cloud.
 This is hard to configure well.
 * Public - CSP's cloud for everyone, including crooks.
 Multitenancy.